eu90h/mockfighter/README.md

 This will begin running the server in a separate thread.

-Next, create an instance of a level by POSTing to http://localhost:8000/gm/levels/any-string-here
+Next, create an instance of a level by POSTing to `http://localhost:8000/gm/levels/<any-string-here>`

 This will create an instance of the level "any-string-here".

 The bots will begin trading two seconds after an instance is created.

-Mockfighter requires api keys, which are set in request headers.
+Mockfighter requires an api key, which should be set in a `X-Starfighter-Authorization:<api-key-here>` HTTP header.
 Any string will do here.

+Additionally, the GM API requires a header `Cookie:api_key=<api-key-here>` to be set.
+The same key should be used for both headers.

 How It Works
 ============
-A player registers with the game master by making an empty POST to http://localhost:8000/gm/levels/any-string-here.
+A player registers with the game master by making an empty POST to `http://localhost:8000/gm/levels/<any-string-here>`.
 This creates a new instance of a level named any-string-here.

 A json object is returned containing an account ID, a venue name, and a stock symbol.